darthwalsh/codecrafters-interpreter-python/README.md

 	- Also, uses the fact that e.g. `TokenType.BANG + 1 == TokenType.BANG_EQUAL` in a clever way
 - `Parser` uses a better `private Token match(...)` pattern to combing predicate and `previous()`
 	- `take_binary` make short work for `logic_and -> equality -> comparison -> ...`
+- `Resolver` takes multiple passes of the syntax tree to find problems, which is much simpler than a do-everything class.
 - `main` uses a `with step("parse") as out: ...` context manager
 	- The CLI options `tokenize|parse|evaluate|run` kind of follow a linear flow, so would take `O(N^2)` steps to represent each in their own function.
 	- that exits if there were errors or `parse` was requested as the CLI result.